jordanamorais/lfrgs-frontend-samples/README.md

 Some [OSGi modules boilerplates and tips](modules/) for your Liferay projects.

-## Resources Importer Tips
+## Resources Importer

-Some [Resources Importer Tips](resources-importer/) for your Liferay Theme projects.
+Some [Resources Importer tips](resources-importer/) for your Liferay Theme projects.

 ## Metal Charts